JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Un_Panorama_Personal_3a_Parte.md

 As for the ***revelation***, we must bear in mind that in the worlds of time and space the morontia Mota (or technique available at the morontia level, supermaterial sensitivity to reality, based in part on in the experience of having survived material life in the flesh), which would allow us to discern Goodness, Love and Truth in the phenomena of the material world.
 We are unaware of the existence of the morontia world, and it would be precisely that approach (mota) that would eliminate all divergence between the findings of the physical and spiritual approaches.
 The attempt of metaphysics to achieve this perspective has been ineffective.
 What has proven effective has been Revelation, and above all philosophy, clarified by revelation.

-The ***morontia speck*** is, therefore, the superphilosophical sensitivity for the discernment of Truth and the perception of Unity.
+The ***morontia mota*** is, therefore, the superphilosophical sensitivity for the discernment of Truth and the perception of Unity.

 ## Why so many conflicts and struggles between Religion and Science?